SEXUAL ASSAULT AWARENESS MONTH

 HOW TO OBSERVE

 Use #SAAM, #SexualAssaultAwarenessMonth, or #SexualAssaultAwareness to post on social media.
-This month, use your voice and any platform you have to spread the word to end sexual assault in the U.S., and all over the world.
+This month, use your voice and any platform you have to help end sexual assault in the U.S. and worldwide.
 Another way to participate this month is to wear the color teal to honor survivors and keep the conversation going.

-Sexual assault is a horrific problem, but the good news is that prevention is possible, and it’s happening more and more.
-By ending the stigma and continuing support and awareness programs, we are slowly but surely able to lower the amount of sexual assaults that occur every year.
+Sexual assault is a horrific problem, but the good news is that prevention is possible.
+End victim shaming and hold the perpetrators accountable.
+By eliminating the stigma victims suffer, providing support to victims, and increasing awareness programs, we are slowly but surely able to decrease and eliminate sexual abuse and assault.